-On-Camera Flash versus Off-Camera Flash versus In-Camera Flash
+On-Camera Flash vs. In-Camera Flash

-Guide Numbers, Manual Usage, Controlling Flash Power and Sync Speeds
+Guide Numbers, Manual Usage, Controlling Flash Power, and Sync Speeds

-Guide numbers are the standardized, numerical way of determining the power of a flash, with a higher guide number representing a more powerful flash.
+We will start with guide numbers, which are the standardized quantification of a flash’s power, with a higher guide number representing a more powerful flash.
 A guide number is the product of multiplying the f/stop of an exposure with a given distance, at ISO 100; or GN = f/number x distance.
 This calculation directly refers to the Inverse Square Law, which states that a specified physical intensity of light is inversely proportional to the square of the distance from the source of the physical intensity.

-The fastest recommended speed at which your camera can record an image when using flash is called the "sync speed."
-If you make an exposure faster than the sync speed while using flash, the shutter will likely not have enough time to clear the image path of the sensor or film while the scene is fully illuminated by the flash.
-This will result in blocked or blacked-out image.
+This brings us to sync speed, which is the fastest recommended speed at which your camera can record an image when using flash.
+If you make an exposure faster than the sync speed while using flash, the shutter will likely not have enough time to clear the image path, resulting in a partially blocked or blacked-out image.

-Fill-Flash and “Dragging the Shutter”
+Fill Flash and “Dragging the Shutter”

 TTL Flash Metering

-Bouncing Your Flash and Using it Off-Camera
+Bouncing Your Flash

 Wireless Flash Control